Buy your freehold

 You have great responsibility (but not much power).

 The right to manage gives you all the responsibility for the building, but fewer of the perks.
-It's also unlikely to boost your house price.
+It's also unlikely to boost your property value.

 You must still pay to extend the lease.

 Even if you have the right to manage, you must still pay to extend you lease.
-Read the full Extend Your Lease guide for help.
+Read the full Extend your lease guide for more on how this works.

 You can't change the lease.